Gary Alan Shockley

 Author | Illustrator | Coach

-Gary Alan Shockley is an Author, Artist, Chaplain (CPE), Certified Grief Counselor (AHICP), Spiritual Director (SDI), and Certified Enneagram Coach (InnerLife Skill/ICF) and serves on the extended cabinet of the Susquehanna Conference focused on equipping vital congregations.
+Gary Alan Shockley is an Author, Artist, Chaplain (CPE), Certified Grief Counselor (AHICP), Spiritual Director (SDI), and Certified Enneagram Coach (InnerLife Skill/ICF).

 Gary has written numerous books on spirituality and leadership and currently loves writing and illustrating children’s books that promote healthy values, social awareness, self-esteem, and empathy.
 Gary is a proud member of the Society of Children’s Books Writers and Illustrators (SCBWI).